anoetzel/crm/README.md

 - share the link to the client's page.

 ## How to see the website
-Start the backend: `node crm-backend index.js`
+Start the backend: `npm run start:backend`
-Then open index.html in browser.
+Start the frontend: `npm run start:frontend`